-Feature Description Opportunity/ Allocation remuneration.
+Feature Description Description Description Opportunity/ Allocation remuneration.
 Th CEO: 100% of fixed remuneration; Other executives: ~60% of fixed remuneration.
 The opportunity is divided by the Black-Scholes value of options to determine the number of instruments.
-Performance hurdle Relative TSR is assessed over 3 years to the end of FY 2024, compared to a peer group of 20 ASX listed companies.
+Performance hurdle Relative TSR is assessed over 3 years to the end of FY 2026, compared to a peer group of 20 ASX listed companies.
 Vesting will occur based on the company's positioning in the peer group.
 This is designed to focus executives on delivering sustainable long-term shareholder returns.
-TSR ranking Proportion to vest Peer companies Less than 50th percentile 0% North Albany Retail Company Limited Laurel Office Furniture Limited 50th percentile 50% Swan & Co Limited Endeavour Limited At or above 75th percentile 100% Melaleuca Limited Ambrose Trading Jabiru Consulting Limited Pro-rata vesting Limited XYZ Limited Clarence Furniture Inc Limited percentile Tanu / Sui Burrows Supply Limited Nonsense Consulting Limited Example Public Company Incomplete Solutions Limited BAX Trading & Co Limited Toads & Company Limited The Wholesale Company Limited Pink & Purple Limited Chairs & More Limited Kiwi Down Under Limited Trundle Limited Exercise price The options' exercise price is determined based on the weighted average at which the company's shares are traded on the Australian Stock Exchange during the week up to and including the date of the grant.
-Forfeiture and termination Options will lapse if performance conditions are not met.
-Options will be forfeited on cessation of employment unless the board determines otherwise, e.g. in the case of retirement due to injury, disability, death or redundancy.
+TSR ranking Proportion to vest Peer companies Less than 50th percentile 0% North Albany Retail Company Limited Laurel Office Furniture Limited 50th percentile 50% Swan & Co Limited Endeavour Limited At or above 75th percentile 100% Melaleuca Limited Ambrose Trading Jabiru Consulting Limited Pro-rata vesting Limited XYZ Limited Clarence Furniture Inc Limited percentile n and 75th Burrows Supply Limited Nonsense Consulting Limited Example Public Company Incomplete Solutions Limited BAX Trading & Co Limited Toads & Company Limited The Wholesale Company Limited Pink & Purple Limited Chairs & More Limited Kiwi Down Under Limited Trundle Limited Exercise price The options' exercise price is determined based on the weighted average price at which the company's shares are traded on the Australian Stock Exchange during the week up to and including the date of the grant.
+Forfeiture and termination forfeited on cess ation of employ e conditions are not met. (ment unless the board de e to injury, disability, deat termines otherwise,